 ii.
 That no inconsistencies have been found in the accounting books or records of the company;

 iii.
-That from the review of the accounting books or records it is found that the company is in a state of cessation of payment, imminent insolvency, or foreseeable lack of liquidity;
+That upon the review of the accounting books or records it was established that the company is in a state of cessation of payment, imminent insolvency, or foreseeable lack of liquidity;

 iv.
-Inventory of assets and liabilities as of the last quarter immediately prior to the date of the application, certified by a certified public accountant;
+An inventory of assets and liabilities as of the last quarter immediately prior to the date of the application, certified by a certified public accountant;

 v.
-List of the assets, their location and the encumbrances affecting them;
+A list of the assets, their location and the encumbrances affecting them;

 vi.
-List or summary of the proceedings pending;
+A list or summary of the proceedings pending;

 vii.
-List of employees or list of its collaborators, whatever their contractual situation, corresponding to the month prior to the request;
+A list of employees or a list of the collaborators, whatever their contractual situation may be in the month prior to the request;

 viii.
-List of the totality of the creditors and their credits, with their contact information.
+A list of all of the creditors with their respective credits and their contact information.

-The debtor shall have the option of submitting a proposal for a Continuity Plan to be shared with the creditors.
+The debtor shall be entitled to submit a proposal for a Continuity Plan to be shared with the creditors.

-Once the conciliator has been appointed and accepted the position, the conciliator shall have five days from the presentation of the request by the debtor to review the documentation provided and validate if it complies with the established requirements in order to proceed with the presentation of the notice of intent that initiates the process.
+Once the conciliator has been appointed and has accepted the position, the conciliator shall have five days to be counted as from the presentation of the request by the debtor to review the documentation provided and validate if it complies with the established requirements in order to proceed with the presentation of the notice of intent that initiates the process.

-The reorganization process begins with the sole filing of the notice of intent before the insolvency judge or, in its stead, by the corresponding civil circuit judge, with the possibility of filing it in writing or electronically, provided that a record of the sending and delivery is allowed.
-Such proof of receipt shall be made in accordance with the provisions of Article 478 of the Civil Code, which establishes that:
+The reorganization process begins with the sole filing of the notice of intent before the insolvency judge or the respective civil circuit judge.
+The filing may be carried out in writing or electronically, provided that a record of the remittance and delivery is established.
+Such evidence of receipt shall be provided according to the provisions of Article 478 of the Civil Code, which establishes that:

-” Article 478.
-All writs addressed to the court shall bear on the upper margin of the first page the indication of the type of proceeding to which it refers and the name and surname of the parties.
+Article 478.
+All documentation addressed to the court shall bear on the upper margin of the first page the indication of the type of proceeding to which it refers and the name and surname of the parties.
 Notwithstanding the foregoing, once received by the clerk’s office, its return may not be ordered for lack of the said requirements or for any other defect of a formal nature.
-When a party wishes to have a record of the date and time of filing of a writ, he shall request it orally and the clerk shall make the corresponding notation, if an extra copy of the referred writ is submitted to him.”
+When a party wishes to have a record of the date and time of filing, said party has to request it orally and the clerk shall make the corresponding notation, if an extra copy of is submitted to him.

 – About the Reorganization Process:

-Once the notice of intent is filed, the conciliator shall order the publication of such notice for five (5) consecutive days in written mass media including an appeal to all domestic or foreign creditors.
-In order for them to appear within a term of ten days, the conciliator shall likewise send such communication to the creditors using the contact information provided, attaching the continuity plan, in the event that the debtor has submitted it, and to the judge of the case.
+Once the notice of intent is filed, the conciliator shall order the publication of said notice for five (5) consecutive days in mass media in written form including an appeal to all domestic or foreign creditors to appear within a term of ten days.
+The conciliator shall also send such communication to the creditors using the contact information provided.

-Once the term of ten (10) days mentioned above has expired, the conciliator shall summon the debtor and the creditors, so that in the first meeting the appointment of the conciliator is ratified, the continuity plan proposed by the debtor is discussed, if any, confirm the need for a financial expert who shall prepare or validate the continuity plan for the subsequent review and approval of the parties, in the event that it is determined that the participation of the financial expert is required, the appointment of such expert must be approved in such meeting.
+Once the term of ten (10) days mentioned above has expired, the conciliator shall summon the debtor and the creditors, so that in the first meeting the appointment of the conciliator is ratified, the continuity plan proposed by the debtor is discussed, if there is such plan, the need for a financial expert who shall prepare or validate the continuity plan for the subsequent review and approval of the parties is confirmed.
+If it is determined that the participation of the financial expert is required, the appointment of such expert must be approved in said meeting.

-Like the conciliator, the regulations have indicated in article 16 and 17 both the functions and the requirements, respectively, to act as financial expert in the conciliated reorganization processes.
-Among the functions stipulated in the law, the financial expert shall have a term of five weeks to prepare and propose a continuity plan for the company, such plan must contain:
+Like the conciliator, the regulations have established the functions and the requirements to act as financial expert in the conciliated reorganization processes.
+Among the functions stipulated in the law, the financial expert shall have a term of five weeks to prepare and propose a continuity plan for the company, and such plan must contain:

-1. Analysis of the financial situation of the business;
+1. An analysis of the financial situation of the business;

-2. Analysis of the historical situation of the business;
+2. An analysis of the historical situation of the business;

-3. Impact that COVID-19 and the declaration of the state of national emergency had on the company’s financial results;
+3. The impact that COVID-19 and the declaration of the state of national emergency had on the company’s financial results;

-4. Cash flow projections for the next five years;
+4. Cash flow projections for the following five years;

-5. Proposed structure for repayment of financial obligations, according to the company’s actual capacity;
+5. The structure proposed for repayment of the financial obligations, according to the company’s actual capability;

-It is important to mention that the continuity plan must contemplate all the provisions regarding the rights of the creditors and the privileges established in the Civil Code for those credits that enjoy preference, and it is included in the order of priority the debts contracted for the survival of the company and the debts originated by the ordinary operation of the company.
+It is important to mention that the continuity plan must contemplate all the provisions regarding the rights of the creditors and the privileges established in the Civil Code for the credits that enjoy preference, to be included in the order of priority the debts contracted for the survival of the company and the debts originated by the ordinary operation of the company.

-The notifications or communications within the conciliated reorganization process shall be considered valid when they are sent to the e-mail address provided by the parties and the call for the conciliation meetings must be made at least three (3) days prior to the date scheduled for the corresponding meeting.
-It is also contemplated that hearings, meetings and meeting of creditors may be held virtually, leaving a record of the development of the meeting and the documentation used may be digital provided that each of the parties declare under oath the legitimacy of the documentation provided and that which arises from the process.
+The notifications or communications within the conciliated reorganization process shall be considered valid when they are sent to the e-mail address provided by the parties and the call for the conciliation meetings must be made at least three (3) days prior to the date scheduled for the respective meeting.
+It is also contemplated that hearings, meetings and a meeting of creditors may be held virtually, leaving a record of the development of the meeting and the documentation used to do so may be digital, provided that each of the parties declare under oath the legitimacy of the documentation provided and what arises from the process.

-As a result of the bankruptcy financial protection, the foreclosure proceedings that have begun before the beginning of the Conciliated Reorganization Process must be submitted to the Judge to be incorporated to the process so that the credits are considered as well as the precautionary measures, so that the judge may determine if they are still in force or if they should be lifted.
+As a result of the bankruptcy financial protection, the foreclosure proceedings that have begun before the beginning of the Conciliated Reorganization Process must be submitted to the Judge in order to be incorporated in said Process so that those credits are also considered as well as the precautionary measures, and the judge may determine if they are still in force or not.

-In those cases, in which exceptions have been filed and are pending decision, they shall be processed as objections to the credit.
-As for the processes of guarantees, real or fiduciary, while the protection in reference is in force, no process for the execution of such guarantees may be initiated and the processes initiated in which the auction has not been carried out shall be suspended.
+In those cases, in which exceptions have been filed and a decision is pending, they shall be processed as objections to the credit.
+As for the processes of security, real or fiduciary, as long as the protection referred to is in force, no process for the execution of such security may be initiated.
+Any processes initiated shall be suspended if the auction has not been carried out.

-However, creditors are given the possibility of appealing to the Judge by means of a substantiated request, so that he may authorize the initiation or continuity of the proceedings, if it is considered that the execution does not affect the operation of the company or the viability of the Continuity Plan.
+However, creditors are given the possibility of appealing to the judge by means of a substantiated request, so that the judge may authorize the initiation or continuity of the proceedings, provided that the execution does not affect the operation of the company or the viability of the Continuity Plan.

 -Ratification of the Continuity Plan.

 For the ratification of the continuity plan it is required that it be approved by the debtor and by the absolute majority of the creditors representing 51% of the totality of the liabilities.
-Once the conciliation agreement is signed, it binds the debtor and all its creditors, whether or not they attended the conciliation where it was approved.
+Once the conciliation agreement is signed, it binds the debtor and all its creditors either present or not present when the conciliation was approved.

 The conciliation proceeding shall conclude:

-1. By the signing of a Conciliation Agreement approved the Continuity Plan;
+1. Upon the signature of a Conciliation Agreement approving the Continuity Plan;

-2. By the non-approval of a Continuity Plan;
+2. Upon the failure to approve of a Continuity Plan;

-3. By the withdrawal of the debtor or the withdrawal approved by decision of the Creditors’ Meeting;
+3. Upon the withdrawal of the debtor or the withdrawal approved by decision of the Creditors’ Meeting;

-4. For the debtor’s unjustified non-attendance at two scheduled meetings, which shall be considered as disinterest in the solution of the controversies;
+4. Upon the debtor’s unjustified failure to attend two scheduled meetings, which shall be considered as lack of interest in the solution of the controversies;

 5. Due to the debtor’s incapacity.